inworld-ai/inworld-nodejs-generate-token/README.md

 ---

 If you are setting this project up locally or on a remote server follow these instructions.
-If you're using an automatic hosting service like, [Railway.app](https://railway.app), you will not need to perform this but review the list of [Environment Variables](https://railway.app) to know how to setup the service.
+If you're using an automatic hosting service like, [Railway.app](https://railway.app), you will not need to perform this but review the list of [Environment Variables](#env) to know how to setup the service.
+If you use automated hosting services which don't allow for a `.env` file to be created to store your Environment Variables you will need to use the `NOENV` environment variable defined in the [Environment Variables](#env) section.

 1. From the project directory type `yarn install` to download and install the project dependencies.
 1. Copy the `.env-sample` file to `.evn`.